mchehab/zbar/HACKING.md

 You can use git clone to get the latest version from any of the above repositories.

-if you haven't already, grab the ZBar git repository.
+If you haven't already, grab the ZBar git repository.
 For example, to get it from Github, use:

     git clone https://github.com/mchehab/zbar.git